Webinar | Tackling harmful chemicals in medical devices

 In May 2017, the EU adopted the new Medical Devices Regulation, introducing provisions to help phase out Carcinogenic, Mutagenic, and Reprotoxic chemicals (CMRs) and EDCs in certain medical devices when safer alternatives are available and technically feasible.

-In HCWH Europe’s recent Non-toxic Healthcare report we emphasise that safer, alternative medical devices do exist and are widely available but, unfortunately, low awareness amongst healthcare professionals is a barrier to substitution and reducing associated exposures for patients.
+In HCWH Europe’s Non-toxic Healthcare report we emphasise that safer, alternative medical devices do exist and are widely available but, unfortunately, low awareness amongst healthcare professionals is a barrier to substitution and reducing associated exposures for patients.

 Further development of safer medical devices, along with greater demand by caregivers and hospitals will greatly support a transition away from harmful chemicals in medical devices to safer alternatives.

-- Outline the current regulatory framework applicable to medical devices and the opportunities it brings.
+• Outlined the current regulatory framework applicable to medical devices and the opportunities it brings.

-- Show recent evidence of infant patients’ exposure to EDCs during the course of clinical care.
+• Presented recent evidence of infant patients’ exposure to EDCs during the course of clinical care.

-- Highlight current knowledge deficits amongst healthcare providers working with the most vulnerable patients (neonatologists).
+• Highlighted current knowledge deficits amongst healthcare providers working with the most vulnerable patients (neonatologists).

-- Emphasise that further awareness and collaboration for substitution is needed amongst healthcare professionals.
+• Emphasised that further awareness and collaboration for substitution is needed amongst healthcare professionals.

-- Raise awareness amongst healthcare providers and inspire them to seek safer alternatives and demand for PVC- and DEHP-free medical devices.
+• Raised awareness amongst healthcare providers and inspire them to seek safer alternatives and demand for PVC- and DEHP-free medical devices.

 Speakers